adam-mq/CIICCTE-server-backend/README.md

-# Server software designed for managing container solutions inside the CIICCTE
+# Server software designed for automating container workflows inside the CIICCTE

 - Rust made
 - Reliant on tokio, hyper and axum